neo4j-devtools/graph-app-starter/README.md

 ### Graph application release notes on updates
 Include `release-notes.md` on the same level as `package.json` to have Neo4j Desktop display your applications release notes when it's updated.

-### Configure external Graph App

-Neo4j Desktop can work with externally configured Graph Apps.

-When in development mode in Neo4j Desktop, a new side panel is shown.
-In that panel you can install external applications.
-The package URL should point to the applications package root which lists all available versions.

 **Notes:**